zakahmad014/intership/README.md

 DeepFM (Context-Aware): Looks at the full resume (Experience, Education) and Job details (Salary, Location) to make highly accurate matches.

 CKE (Knowledge-Based): Turns the job market into a "Knowledge Graph", discovering hidden semantic links between jobs, industries, and salaries.

+How to Run the Project:

+open cmd in folder path and type this command: py run_all_models.py

+Compare the Results (TensorBoard):
+To visualize the learning curves and see which model performs best, type this command:

+tensorboard --logdir=log_tensorboard
+Open http://localhost:6006/ in your browser.